kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 This post also reused majority of the `bash` script that I have written in the previous blog posts about building and deploying Elixir releases.

+_While this article is written specifically for Elixir/Phoenix deployment, similar approach and scripts can apply for any web application running behind nginx to achieve blue green deployment._

+_If you are running multiple instances (server) already, instead of modifying with nginx configuration, you could achieve the simlar things by writing some script to automate the modification of your load balancer to point to your instance that are hosting your "live" version._

+## TODO

+- Add assumption of running existing release
+- Add vagrant configuration and `/etc/hosts` changes needed to experiment locally.

 ## Setting Up `nginx`